barryclark/jekyll-now/_posts/2010-11-20-how-to-get-the-file-path-of-a-log4j-log-file.md

 ---
 layout: post
 published: true
-title: How to get the file path of a Log4J log file?
+title: How to get the file path of a Log4J log file in Java level?
 author:
   display_name: Gunith
   login: admin